edsu/inst126/modules/13/exercise.md

 but one that has very real material effects, which can often have social and political consequences.

-Using our knowledge of basic data types, JSON and writing data to the web (which we haven't talked a whole lot about yet) we are going to change the color of some [Phillips Hue Lights].
-You can talk to these lights using the HyperText Transfer Protocol (HTTP) which is the protocol that makes the web possible.
-Each of three lights in the room is listening on a local wifi network.
+Using our knowledge of basic data types, and writing data to the web (which we haven't talked a whole lot about yet) we are going to change the color of two [Phillips Hue Lights] in the room.
+You can talk to these lights using the HyperText Transfer Protocol (HTTP) which is the protocol that makes the World Wide Web possible.
+Each of three lights in the room is listening on a local Wi-Fi network.

 ### The Challenge

 The goal of this exercise is to see if you can change the color of one or more of the Phillips Hue lights that are in the room.
-See if you can do one or more of the following things:

-1. Change the color of a light.
-2. Alternate the light between two colors.
-3. Turn the light a random color.
-4. Turn the light off and on.
+We will split the class in half, where one half of the class will try to change the color of Light 1, and the other half will do the same for Light 2.
+We will also divide each side into Red, Green and Blue, so that we know when a group was succesful.

 Here are some preliminary things for you to get started...